boingboomtschak/boingboomtschak.github.io/about.md

 ```

 # about me

-Graduate student in the computer science M.S. program at UC Santa Cruz.
-Graduate of Seattle University with a B.S. in computer science and a minor in studio art.
+PhD student in the Computer Science and Engineering program at UC Santa Cruz doing research under Tyler Sorensen on fine-grained synchronization and dynamic work allocation on GPUs.
+Graduate of Seattle University with a B.S. in Computer Science and a minor in Studio Art.
 Interested in GPU programming, computer graphics, GPGPU, heterogeneous systems, high-performance computing, and research-driven development.

 Avid user of command lines of all kinds, and appreciative of cross-platform development solutions.